Ethical Data Use

 From the subscriber’s perspective, a lack of clear controls can increase perceptions of privacy risk and contribute to a loss of trust (Strauß, 2017).
 When people feel they no longer have control over their personal information, it undermines the relationship between organization and audience.
 Prioritizing data control not only builds trust but also strengthens the foundation for more effective and respectful communication.

 Ethical data use is not just a compliance issue; it is also a core part of building trust and delivering meaningful communication.
-As the Communications team adopts new CRM tools and data-informed strategies, these guidelines are here to support a thoughtful, responsible approach.
+As your team adopts new CRM tools and data-informed strategies, these guidelines are here to support a thoughtful, responsible approach.
 By focusing on data quality, strengthening internal data literacy, and giving audiences clear choices about how their information is used, you help create communication that is both effective and respectful.